-Echo Lake Café was first established in 1960 by Dickie Conley and his sister Betty.
-The restaurant had a few owners after the Conleys, but in 1996 Bob and Christi Young purchased it.
+Echo Lake Café was first established in 1960 by Dickie Conley and his sister, Betty.
+The restaurant had a few owners after the Conleys, then in 1996 Bob and Christi Young purchased it.

-The Youngs spent some time renovating the building and revamping the brand.
-They used the same logo and menu from Fire Sign Cafe, their first restaurant, which they have owned since 1980.
+The Youngs spent time renovating the building and revamping the brand.
+They used the same logo and menu from Fire Sign Cafe, their first restaurant, which they owned from 1980-2020.

 From the Press